kilncreative/TimerEnded/replit.md

 ## Overview

 This is a full-stack timer application built with React, Express, and TypeScript.
-The application provides an iOS-style timer interface with time picking, countdown functionality, alarm sounds, and elapsed time tracking.
-It features a modern UI using shadcn/ui components and Tailwind CSS.
+The application provides an iOS-style timer interface with functional scrollable time picking, countdown functionality, alarm sounds, and elapsed time tracking after completion.
+It features a modern UI using shadcn/ui components and Tailwind CSS, and is fully deployable to GitHub Pages with proper CSP configuration.

 ## System Architecture